 Beliefs are a powerful influence on our lives.
 It is common wisdom that if someone really believes he can do something he will do it, and if he believes something is impossible no amount of effort will convince him that it can be accomplished.
 This demonstration will show how to elicit and transform limiting beliefs through a simple methodology that engages somatic and non-verbal interactions with the client as well as verbal dialog.

-This workshop explores how the Native American belief system contains ingredients to keep the mind and body in harmony and promote well-being.
-We will explore adding time-frames, respect and gratitude; the circle of life, and symbols as reminders of the “right” path.
+This workshop explores how the Indian belief system contains ingredients to keep the mind and body in harmony and promote wellbeing.
+We will explore adding into psychotherapy sessions totem strengths, shaman journeys, medicine wheels, time-frames, respect and gratitude; the circle of life, and symbols as reminders of the “right” path.
+With Jeanne Hernandez.

 "Belief barriers" are beliefs or assumptions that interfere with or undermine our motivation and progress toward the successful achievement of our goals.
 Many such barriers will emerge for clients during brief therapy.
 Therapists need to have the skill to create “belief bridges” that get over or bypass limiting beliefs and belief barriers, and ultimately create the possibility to transform them.
 This demonstration will show how to identify a belief barrier and help create a "belief bridge" that reconnects the client to key resources and shifts their focus to a broader perspective.

 ]Managing the process of change involves working with a number of levels of key factors.
 These factors include our environment (where and when we act), our behavior (what we do), our capabilities (how we think and plan), our values and beliefs (why we think and act the way we do), and our identity (who we perceive ourselves to be) and our sense of purpose (for whom and for what we dedicate ourselves).
 The presentation will explore the relevance of these different levels of influence to brief therapy and how they may be identified and addressed to help clients reach their therapeutic goals.